truedichotomy/covid19_public/README.md

 ### Maps:

-Dot color on these maps indicates the log of the total count, the dot size indicates the log of the population in each county.
+NOTE: The dot color on these maps indicates the log of the total count, the dot size indicates the log of the population in each county.
+If you hover over each individual county, you'll see the actual counts.

 - [Cumulative Confirmed Cases](https://truedichotomy.github.io/covid19_public/maps/covid19map_confirmed.html)
 - [Cumulative Deaths](https://truedichotomy.github.io/covid19_public/maps/covid19map_death.html)